 Originally from Southern California, Rachel has been living, studying and working in the United Kingdom for eight years.
-She loves to play and watch tennis and is planning to run her first marathon in 2021.
+She loves to play and watch tennis and has been actively involved in environmental activism for the past year.

 Rachel teaches for the Interdisciplinary Studies Centre based in the School of Art History and Philosophy.